avi12/youtube-downloader/README.md

   * Options:
     * Filename template (allows specifying the file extension as well)
     * When initiating a download in a `/playlist` - by default download the videos as a ZIP or as individual files
-    * By default, whether to download a video in X quality/highest available, or download according to the selected quality
+    * By default, whether to download a video in quality X/the highest available, or download according to the selected quality
 * Rich options for each video:
   * Specify a filename before downloading
   * Specify what to download - video-only, audio-only or video + audio
   * Specify the quality of the video/audio
-* If the video has Clip, opening the Clip modal will allow to specify which portion of the video to download (including the rich options, as mentioned above)
+* If the video has Clip, opening the Clip modal will allow specifying which portion of the video to download (including the rich options, as mentioned above)
 * Clicking Download on a music video will download it as MP3, unless specified another format manually or through the settings in the pop-up page
 * Improve the styling of buttons, add tooltips